nickbarth/RakeAssets/readme.md

     rake assets:compile_js    # Compiles Javascript files into a single minified Javascript file rake assets:compile_css   # Compiles CSS files into a single minified CSS file

-To configure them just initialize a new instance of RakeAssets to override the default paths.
+To configure them just initialize a new instance of RakeAssets to override the default paths in your `Rakefile`.

     @rake_assets = RakeAssets.new js_path:      'app/assets/scripts',                        # Location of application.js
                                   js_compiled:  "#{Dir.pwd}/public/scripts/application.js",  # Path to compile JS too